jennschiffer/pixelfies/readme.md

 ## Create your own selfies

-Go to http://pixelfies.us/[YOUR TWITTER HANDLE GOES HERE].
+Go to http://pixelfies.us/YOURTWITTERHANDLE.
 Example: [http://pixelfies.us/jennschiffer](http://pixelfies.us/jennschiffer) is mine!

 If your Twitter avatar isn't a selfie, you should feel bad. jk I love you.